LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+15 PM -
+Made some smart progress.
+Rather than declaring a million variables, I'm now learning about JavaScript Objects.
+I know classes also exist, but the W3 Schools course uses Objects and object method instead of classes, so that's what we're rolling with for now.
+It doesn't work fully yet, but I'm starting to implement it.
+And once I do, the game will be so much easier to develop.
+I mean, really, I don't have to do this.
+It's a pain to write out functions for upgrading and increasing the count of each manager/upgrade, but there's only so many.
+It would be doable to be lazy.
+But I'm not lazy.
+I'm an eager learner.
+So I WILL be implementing the objects instead of random variables.
+Because that's what I do.

+Nov.
 14 PM -
 Made some functional progress.
 I sucessfully (mostly) implemented the improt and export of game data.
 The only problem is, I did it in a very hard-coded way, so that each file is exported and read-in individually.
 Obviously, this is not the way to go.
 Instead, I will take time tomorrow to learn how to use dictionaries (are they still called dictionaries??) in JavaScript and use those instead for importing/exporting data.
 It turns out that you have to actually know how to use JavaScript when creating a browser game.
 Who would've thunk it??